eqNj/eqN-PD2-Filter/README.md

 All uniques and runes previously using multi-line item names will look otherwise identical and still use spacing to increase their name size.

 Plus skills on items will still be listed, though shortened, in dark green text next to applicable item names.
-(As seen above, in the Features section)
+(As seen above, in the 'Features' section.)

 Items with only plus 1 to a skill will not show such in their names after character level 30.
 These items will still show up on the ground as normal, until character level 80+ where any non-elite bases are required to have plus 3 to atleast one useful skill to show.